adey-px/cluster-music/README.md

 The project is deployed to Heroku on https://dj-cluster-music.herokuapp.com/

 ## 2.0 UX
-The web Application is developed for any user who enjoys playing audio music for relaxation or any other reason
+The web Application is developed for any user who enjoys playing audio music for relaxation or any other personal reason

 ### 2.1 User storiess
 As a user, I want to: